 After you make the cuts on the wood.
 Either with your miter saw or help from Home Depot guys 😉, assemble the sides first.

-To assemble one side, take two 1x2x15" and connect them with two 1x3x6" boards in between.
-Use a right clamp (the corner clamp would work best for it but I didn't have it so I used my long one) and wood glue.
+To assemble one side, take two 1x2x15" and connect them with two 1x3x6" boards.
+Use a right clamp (the corner clamp would work best, but I didn't have it, so I used my long one) and wood glue.

-Make pocket holes first, they'll prevent the wood from chipping, and a countersink bit that would make a nice placement for screws to go to.
+Make pilot holes first.
+They'll prevent the wood from chipping, and a countersink bit that would make a nice placement for screws to go to.
 Then drive a 2 ½" screw in.

 Make another side with the same method.

 Step 2.
 Connect the sides